kylegoines/flotsam/README.md

 // disables flotsom
 typeahead.Triggerdisable()

-// trigger event wish list
-// disable, destory
 ```

 ### Keybaord controls

-So these are the most important part i think!
-Flotsom hijacks several key and functions while opened, to provide a holistic feature set much like the google autocomplete UI.
+Flotsom hijacks several keys while opened to provide a holistic feature set much like the google autocomplete UI.

 -   `Arrow Up` and `Arrow Down` keys allow you to select previous and next items while open
--   `Tab` will set the value, close the modal, but NOT submit (like google)
+-   `Tab` will set the value, close the modal, but NOT submit (google-like)
--   `Escape` will set the value, close the modal, but NOT submit (like google)
+-   `Escape` will set the value, close the modal, but NOT submit (google-like)
--   `Enter` will set the value, close the modal AND submit (like google)
+-   `Enter` will set the value, close the modal AND submit (google-like)

----

-## Accessibility

-**SO** one of the main features of this libairy will be the porting of all the good work done at on https://github.com/alphagov/accessible-autocomplete to be ported from their react libairy to something we can use in vanilla js.
-I would way im about 80% there, outstanding are the alerts and assisitve text.
-But the end result will be to have 100% a11y parity with https://github.com/alphagov/accessible-autocomplete :)

-Any aay features beyond that, id be happy to include, leave an issue and some reasoning behind it.

 ---